 We unanimously voted Lungs the play of the year and our favorite theater show.
 After all, it is the only show that we were dead keen on seeing again within a few months.

 Duncan Macmillan is a terrific contemporary playwright, concerned about the environment caught in a vise of overpopulation causing excessive concentrations of carbon dioxide in the atmosphere.
-He is so preoccupied with conserving nature to the point where he declares: There’s nothing I can do in my life to compensate for the fact that the world would be better without me in it.
+He is so preoccupied with conserving nature that he declares: There’s nothing I can do in my life to compensate for the fact that the world would be better without me in it.

-The text of the play has been appointed The best contemporary text in 2012 during the Off West-End festival, and was nominated for The best playwright during Theater Awards UK festival.
-The play has been staged during Undercloud festival and National Theater Festival in 2016.
-In the same year, Denisa received the prize for Best actress during Blue Theater, International Festival of the Independent Theaters.
+The text of the play has been appointed The best contemporary text in 2012 during the Off West-End Festival and was nominated for The best playwright during Theater Awards UK festival.
+The play has been staged during the Undercloud festival and National Theater Festival in 2016.
+In the same year, Denisa received the prize for Best Actress during Blue Theater, International Festival of the Independent Theaters.